-Cash flows are classified into operating, investing and financing activities in a manner which is most appropriate to its business (IAS 7.10-11).
+The statement of cash flows is governed by IAS 7, which mandates the classification of cash flows into operating, investing, and financing activities in a manner that is most appropriate to a reporting entity’s business (IAS 7.10-11).

 Cash and cash equivalents

 Cash, as defined in IAS 7.6, comprises both cash on hand and demand deposits.
 However, IAS 7 does not provide explicit definitions for either of these terms.
 Typically, cash on hand is interpreted as physical currency, including notes and coins, issued by a central bank.
 Demand deposits, on the other hand, should possess liquidity comparable to cash, allowing for the withdrawal of funds at any time without incurring substantial penalties, such as the loss of a significant portion of accrued interest.
 Nonetheless, a deposit that does not qualify as cash may still satisfy the criteria to be considered a cash equivalent.--

 Are you tired of the constant stream of IFRS updates?
 I know it's tough.
 That's why I've created Reporting Period – a once-a-month digest for professional accountants.
 It consolidates all essential IFRS developments and Big 4 insights into one concise, readable email.
 I personally curate every issue to ensure it's packed with the most relevant information, delivered straight to your inbox.
 Subscribe for free, enjoy a spam-free experience, and remember, you can opt out anytime with a single click.

 Cash equivalents are investments that are (IAS 7.6-9):

 - Held for meeting short-term cash commitments rather than for investment or other purposes,